layeh/kjv/README.md

 Forked from [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git), which is forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.

+**NOTE:** As of May 8, 2020, the "Colour Update" has been released.
+Because of this, if you read certain parts of the Bible using `less`, they *may* appear incorrectly formatted.
+If you do not have your `$PAGER` environmental variable manually set, then there should be **NO** issue whatsoëver.
+But, if you do, you may need to either add it to a dot-file that is executed at login and also run `export PAGER="less -R".

 Smith added the apocrypha and made a better Makefile, however, I have rebranded it as "kjva," meaning kjv+apocyrpha, to avoid confusion with the original by bontibon, and have added a "-w" option, over the "-W."

 The master (kjva) now has all of the forewords to the Psalms that had them--when the KJV translators were translating Bible, they were allowed to modify the versification *if* absolutely necessary;